 3. Be Ready To Prove Your Worth

-Before your employee review, put together a summary of goals you met and accomplishments you made over the past year (likely you’ll need this info for a self-evaluation, as well).
+Before your performance review, put together a summary of goals you met and accomplishments you made over the past year (you'll likely need this info for a self-evaluation, as well).
 These are concrete examples of your worth to the company.
-The point is to show that you have exceeded expectations — gone above and beyond — rather than just satisfactorily completed your required job tasks.
+The point is to show that you have exceeded expectations—gone above and beyond—rather than just satisfactorily completed your required job tasks.

 4. Show You Have Grown

 Be prepared to show how you have addressed weak spots brought to your attention during performance reviews past.
 Show that you respond to criticism and improve.
 If, for instance, your boss last year told you that you haven't demonstrated leadership skills, then provide some examples of how you've successfully taken on leadership roles since then.

 A performance evaluation is a great opportunity to take part in developing your role in a company.
 Come prepared with a list of goals you can pursue and skills you'd like to develop over the next year.
 If you've faced legitimate challenges in meeting some performance expectations, be honest about it and have a plan for how you can meet expectations in the future (such as more training in a specific area).